 Turquoise has been found in jewellery that dates back to the ancient Egyptians.
 In ancient times this gem was considered sacred, reserved for the gods and could not be worn by mere mortals.
 Turquoise gems are usually found in warm and dry climate countries such as Turkey, Iran, the United States and Central America.

-Turquoise is also a symbol of good fortune and success and it is believed to relax the mind.
+Turquoise is also a symbol of LUCK and SUCCESS and it is believed to relax the mind.

 Tanzanite is a fairly recent discovery in the world of gemstones after being uncovered and debuted in 1967.
 Tanzanite is considered a rare and exclusive gemstone with limited deposits found in only one part of the world.
 It has been named after its country of origin, Tanzania.
 Having one of these gemstones in your collection really is something special.